Skip to main content

 Obtaining Course Approval For Classes Abroad

 It is the responsibility of the student to work with their academic advisor or department chairs to determine the SUNY Oswego course equivalencies of their program coursework.
-Ideally, students will be able to provide the course descriptions or syllabi to their academic advisors before the start of their program and begin the course approval process.
+Ideally, students will provide course descriptions or syllabi to their academic advisors before the start of their program and begin the course approval process.

-For some programs, the course information is not available in advance.
-If this is the case, it is best practice to review possible coursework options with academic advisors before the program and make a plan.
-Final course approvals can be made when the student is able to register for courses or provide the course information to their academic advisors.
-Additionally, revised Off-Campus Study Approval forms can be submitted to OIEP at any time during/after the program.
+For some programs, course information may not be available in advance.
+In these cases, it’s best to review possible coursework options with academic advisors before the program and make a plan.
+Final course approvals can be obtained when the student registers for courses or provides course information to their academic advisors.
+Revised Off-Campus Study Approval forms can be submitted to OIEP at any time during or after the program.

-Keep in mind that sometimes courses are cancelled or there are scheduling conflicts upon final registration at the host intitution or university.
-It is a good idea for students to get more courses approved than they intend to take on the program to account for these possible situations
+Note that sometimes courses are canceled, or scheduling conflicts arise during final registration at the host institution or university.
+It’s recommended for students to get more courses approved than they intend to take on the program to accommodate these situations.

 Role of Academic Advisor and Department Chair